-After this experiment, we put into place a generous policy of 2 weeks paid time off, 5 days of paid leave, and several paid holidays.
+After this experiment, we put into place a generous policy of 2 weeks paid time off, 5 days of paid leave, and several paid holidays, which could even be taken as floating holidays.
 At other times, employees can work from home or choose their own hours as long as they attend important meetings and complete their work.
 We found that employees actually used all of their PTO, which made for a happier workforce and better company morale.
 It also created a more trusting work culture with the focus on performance rather than work location or hours worked.

 We spoke to several other small businesses who, although they may call their PTO policy unlimited, have really implemented performance-based work policies and flexible work environments.

 “I would say it definitely doesn’t mean unlimited.
 Rather, we call ours a ‘flexible’ leave time policy.
 Our company’s “paid time off plan” is designed to help employees balance leave time needs with department workload.
 This plan is supposed to make taking time off from work (which we all value) simpler and less stressful.”